Meet some recent Fulbright applicants: Rosalie Ierardi, Joe Johnson, Sammi Wong, Matt Grobis, and Tiffanie Bui.

 - 3 Letters of Recommendation (Referees should write an individual letter specifically addressing your Fulbright project).
-Do not request letters online through the Fulbright system.
+Do not request letters online through the Fulbright system (unless you have specifically heard otherwise from the National and International Scholarships Program).
 Those who are applying for a full Fulbright grant should request that letters of recommendation addressing their project be e-mailed to the National and International Scholarships Program.
 Those who are applying for a teaching assistantship should ask their referees to fill out and send an English Teaching Assistantship Reference form, instead of writing a letter.

 A complete Fulbright Grant application, including: a) application form, b) statement of proposed study or research, c) personal statement, d) uploaded transcripts, e) foreign language report(s) (if required -- unlike letters of recommendation, the foreign language report should be submitted online through the Fulbright system), and f) any letter(s) of affiliation or acceptance for research or university coursework (not needed for ETA grants).